El Paso, Texas

 Unidentified blues tune

-Recorded at Sonobeat Studios, 705 North Lamar, Austin, Texas, in January 1973
+Studio: Sonobeat Studios, 705 North Lamar, Austin, Texas

 The mix-down master of Adobie Flatz' three tunes recorded at Sonobeat's North Lamar studios in Austin; we feel pretty sure the band's name is misspelled on the tape box and that it's actually Adobe Flatz, with no "i"